alt-magick/magicSquares/README.md

-# magicSquares (en)
+# magicSquares

-The program creates a magic square with each side being the size you give to the program..
+Creates a magic square with each side being the size you set.

-The output is a Magic Square of side n.
+The output is a Magic Square of size n.

 Also, the program will generate a .txt file with the magic square.

-A complete documentation can be found in the pdf!
+Complete documentation can be found in the pdf!